MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 2. In the properties pane for the selected **WeatherBot** dialog, in the **Language Understanding** section, set the **Recognizer type** to **Regular expression recognizer**.

+    > The default recognizer type uses the Language Understanding service to product the user's intent using a natural language understanding model.
+We're using a regular expression recognizer to simplify this exercise.
+In a real, application, you should consider using Language Understanding to allow for more sophisticated intent recognition.

 3. In the **&#8285;** menu for the **WeatherBot** dialog, select **Add a Trigger**.

     ![Add Trigger menu](./images/add-trigger.png)